Zara McDermott Defies Online Accusations Amid AI Deepfake Scandal at Cannes Film Festival

 Despite becoming a victim of a vicious AI deepfake campaign, Zara McDermott cut a defiant figure at the Cannes Film Festival, making a dazzling appearance in a plunging white gown with a dramatic train.
-The TV personality was pictured accepting a platonic kiss from Joey Essex at an event, which sparked wild cheating rumors and an unsavoury online deepfake, but she remained unphased, proceeding with business as usual.
-Fans have since leapt to her defense on social media, expressing their admiration for her and supporting her.
+The TV personality was pictured accepting a platonic kiss from Joey Essex at an event, which sparked wild cheating rumors and an unsavoury online deepfake, but she remained unaffected by the drama as she celebrated a film premiere and made the most of sunshine in a French hotspot.

 Despite the drama, Zara graced the Cannes Film Festival red carpet for the premiere of the film La Bataille de Gaulle, L'Age de Fer, wearing a plunging white gown with a dramatic train.
 Fans have come to her defense, using social media to express their support for her and their appreciation of her content

-Cannes Film Festival Deepfake Scandal Deepfake Campaign AI Deepfake Platonic Kiss Scandals Zara Mcdermott Joey Essex Louis Tomlinson Online Deepfake Cheating Rumors Support Awards Critics Movie Premiere
+Cannes Film Festival Zara Mcdermott AI Deepfake Campaign Platonic Kiss Joey Essex Unsavoury Online Deepfake Come To Her Defense Popularity

 United States Latest News, United States Headlines